apalarcon/alarconpy/paper/paper.md

 ---
-title: 'Alarconpy: a Python Package for Meteorologists '
+title: 'Alarconpy: a Python Package for Meteorologists'
 tags:
   - Python
   - meteorology